City of Boston’s In Your Shoes Video Series Project (Jasmine Lee Interview Feature)

-Jasmine Lee is a community artist local to Boston, MA.
+Jasmine Lee is a community artist born and raised in Boston, MA.
 She graduated from Tufts University with a double major in American Studies and Community Health and double minor in Chinese and Asian American Studies.
 Her education is grounded by her own lived experiences as a survivor in Boston, Massachusetts.
 She grew up with a single mother and brother in the Charlestown projects and Boston Chinatown.
 She has devoted her life to tackling issues in her own community.
 As a Visual Arts major at Boston Arts Academy, she was involved in Asian American issues through the arts, academics and the Asian American Club.
 As the Vice-President of Tufts Asian American Alliance, she addressed Asian American issues on and off campus through education, student organizing, arts and events.

 Her political activism has expanded through her work in different Asian American organizations at the local and national level such as Project ADAPT, Boston Chinatown Neighborhood Center, Asian Pacific American Labor Alliance and Asian American Women’s Political Initiative.
 She is passionate about combatting Asian American women’s issues, domestic violence, health inequities and racism through visual arts, public health, positive youth development and community organizing.